1.c) Stars, expansion of the Universe and dark energy

 1.c.1.
 Concept and characteristics of stars

-Our knowledge of the characteristics of different types of stars is constantly evolving, on par with the improvements made in observations carried out.
+Our knowledge of the characteristics of different types of stars is continually evolving, on par with the improvements made in observations carried out.

 Below, a few basic concepts will be briefly touched upon because one can find detailed information on Wikipedia.
-However, we are most interested in the effects of elasticity of the reticular structure of matter or global aether produced by stars, as well as the subsequent dark energy –as we discuss further on.
+However, we are most interested in the effects produced by stars on the elasticity of the reticular structure of matter or Global Aether –quantum foam, strings or space-time with mechanical properties–, as well as the subsequent dark energy as we discuss further on.

-The concept of a star is not very well defined; in theory, they are astronomical objects, which –due to their size and gravitational force– have begun the nuclear fusion reactions converting Hydrogen into Helium, thus emitting a large amount of electromagnetic energy and other particles.
-In fact, they release so much energy that, throughout their lives, they lose an important percentage of their mass.
+The concept of a star is not very well defined; in theory, they are astronomical objects, which –due to their size and gravitational force– have begun the nuclear fusion reactions converting Hydrogen into Helium, thus emitting a significant amount of electromagnetic energy and other particles.
+They release so much energy that, throughout their lives, they lose a notable percentage of their mass.
 An example is our Sun.

-Nonetheless, there are stars that –after finishing all the available Hydrogen– have actually a big increase in volume, due to the change of dominant forces in their internal composition.
+Nonetheless, there are stars that –after finishing all the available Hydrogen– have a vast increase in volume, due to the change of dominant forces in their internal composition.
 We call them red giants.

 Others go through the supernova phase –a giant explosion– and become neutron stars.

-As stated in Wikipedia, processes in formation of stars are unknown to some extent.
-There are numerous variables involved; such as composition and concentration of cosmic dust, magnetic field, temperature, pressure, nuclear fusion processes, proximity to previous supernova explosions, etc.
+As stated in Wikipedia, processes of formation of stars are unknown to some extent.
+There are numerous variables involved; such as composition and concentration of cosmic dust, magnetic field, temperature, pressure, nuclear fusion processes, and proximity to previous supernova explosions.